Ohio Center for Substitute Teachers logo

 What can I expect to learn in the OCST online training session?

 Topics covered in the OCST sub skills online training course include classroom management, teaching strategies, being prepared and professional, special education and appropriate use of fill-in activities.
 Building-level and district-wide legal issues and emergency procedures may vary by district.
-Try to visit the buildings within the school district in which you will be employed so that you are familiar with the procedures and key personnel.
+Try to visit the buildings within the school district where you will be employed so that you are familiar with the procedures and key personnel.